CINPLA/Library/README.md

 - Handbook of Neural Activity Measurement by Romain Brette, Alain Destexhe

+- Introduction to Theoretical Neurobiology Vol 1: Linear Cable Theory and Dendritic Structure

+- Introduction to Theoretical Neurobiology Vol 2:  Nonlinear and Stochastic Theories

+- Modeling in the Neurosciences: From Biological Systems to Neuromimetic Robotics​

+- Computational Neuroscience: A Comprehensive Approach

+- Mathematics for Neuroscientist

+- Mathematical Foundations of Neuroscience

+- Waves in Neural Media: From single Neurons to Fields

+- Neural Fields: Theory and Applications

 ## Computational Biology

 - Random Walks in Biology by Howard C. Berg

 - Biophysics: Searching for Principles by William Bialek

+- Bridging Time Scales: Molecular Simulations for the Next Decade

+-  Stochastic Processes in Cell Biology

 ## Math
  - Fourier Analysis: An Introduction (Princeton Lectures in Analysis, Volume 1) by Elias M. Stein and Rami Shakarchi